Arthur's Pass mountain biking tracks

 Other users: trampers, hunters

 The trip offers bikers great scenery, some challenges and a couple of good huts for an overnight stay.
 Mountain bikers must keep to the specified route.

-From Mt White Road, follow the 4WD track for 13 km, across river terraces and fans to reach the park boundary fence.
+From Mt White Road, follow the obvious track for 13 km, across river terraces and fans to reach the park boundary fence.
 The ride is a grunt in places.
-This stretch follows a legal road that goes through Mt White Station, so respect stock and farm activities.
+This stretch follows a 4WD track through Mt White Station and may be closed at times during the year.
+Respect stock and farm activities.